 - Feed your Cocker Spaniel an appropriate, healthy diet.
 Cockers tend to have more skin and food sensitivity problems than most.
 Even irritable bowel disease is a response to the dog’s immune system.
 Food manufacturers aren’t always on the up and up and we’ve uncovered 10 lies told by dog food makers.
 Here’s how to find the best food for your Cocker Spaniel.

 - Keep the chemicals away from your Cocker Spaniel.
 This includes everything from toxic flea preventatives to overly vaccinating and even the chemicals in treats and dog food.
 Cockers have sensitive immune systems, so don’t instigate a problem with unnecessary chemicals.

 - Check your Cocker’s Spaniel’s urine at home at least once a month.
 I’ve been using a 10-parameter at-home urine test strip for over two decades now on my Cockers.
 In healthy pets, the urine pH is typically in the 6.5 to 7.0 range.
 Medicines, age, co-existing health conditions, and even stress can change the level of pH.
 You can report findings to your veterinarian and catch problems with urine, bladder, and kidneys before they get out of hand.
 Read more about at-home urinalysis for dogs here.

-FUN FACT: Cocker Spaniels are the smallest of the sporting breed.
+FUN FACT: Cocker Spaniels are the smallest of the AKC’s sporting breeds.